syed-Muhammad-Ali-naqvi/Student-database-Manager/README.md

 ---

 ## Features
+- **Password Protection**: The application starts with a password validation.
+The user must enter the correct password ("itssecret") to access the system.
 - **Create New Databases**: Users can create new databases with custom field names.
 - **Load Existing Databases**: Displays a list of all available databases in the current directory for easy loading.
+- **Available Files**: "student_database.csv" & "Existing_database.csv"
 - **Add Records**: Add new student records to the database.
 - **Search Records**: Search for a student using a unique key (e.g., roll number).
 - **Edit Records**: Modify existing student records.